 This Brazilian Coconut Shrimp Soup is also known as Moqueca de Camero is a healthy and creamy dish with a twist: Shrimp!
-A western classic, this soup is made in a variety of ways to seek new delightful flavors.
+A western classic, this soup is made in a variety of ways to seek new delightful flavours.

 This creamy tomato soup features fresh bell peppers, crunchy onions, and a succulent portion of shrimps.
 Whether served as an appetizer or a meal, this is a dish you can pair with almost everything.

 If you like Brazilian food, check out some of my other recipes: